 Thus, it’s not strange to find it used in the creation of inexpensive machines, robots, wireless appliances, sensors and other forms of useful gadgetry and even As a programming toy for children.

-In this post, we bring to you a compilation of 20 cool things tech enthusiasts have done with Raspberry Pi.
+In this post, we bring to you a compilation of some cool things tech enthusiasts have done with Raspberry Pi.
 These are the kinds of projects that you can replicate and try yourself as the guides and video tutorials have been included here for your reference.

 Let us know in the comments if we missed any other cool projects that are powered with Raspberry Pi.